 And while this seven-mile stretch of sand tends to play host to its share of Fortune 500 CEOs, Hollywood A-listers and former presidents, locals will tell you there’s more to Boca Grande than name-dropping.

 Located on Gasparilla Island, Boca Grande is split between Charlotte County to the north and Lee County to the south.
 The Charlotte County portion includes the Gasparilla Island Bridge Authority toll plaza.

 It’s where you leave the mainland behind.
-It’s also where you leave $5 behind.
-And if you ignore the three sets of towering speed bumps, odds are you’ll be leaving your muffler behind.
+It’s also where you leave $6 behind.
+And if you ignore the speed bumps, odds are you’ll be leaving your muffler behind.

 Lilly Pulitzer sun dresses to Orvis fishing duds to the world’s most unique drug store, Fugate’s – which isn’t a drug store at all.

 But that’s Boca Grande.

 Locals, and there are a few hundred of them year-round, tend to start their mornings at the Outlet at the Innlet, a reasonably priced breakfast ritual for those on the go.
 There is indoor seating, or you can eat on the deck overlooking Boca Grande Bayou.
 The restaurant is owned by the posh (there’s that word again) Gasparilla Inn and Club.

 On weekends, the Inn offers an endless breakfast buffet where trust-funders and fishing guides rub elbows in the historic main dining room.
 It’s not cheap, but you’ll likely be able to skip meals for the next few days.

 Other early morning choices include the Bakery, the Grapevine and the 3rd Street Cafe.